laiduy98/cose-19/presentation/presentation.md

 ## NER

-Named entity recognition (NER) is probably the extraction-method that seeks to locate and classify named entities in text into pre-defined categories such as the names of persons, organizations, locations, expressions of times, quantities, monetary values, percentages.
+Named entity recognition (NER) is the extraction-method that seeks to locate and classify named entities in text into pre-defined categories such as the names of persons, organizations, locations, expressions of times, quantities, monetary values, percentages.
 In our case it’s biomedical entities: diseases,chemicals etc.

 We used Scispacy library with different SpaCy models for biomedical text processing.

 ## NER

 ### Scispacy
-- Science pretrain model
+- Pretrained model for Science Papers.
-- en_ner_bc5cdr_md for biology, mark diseases and chemicals.
+- We used en_ner_bc5cdr_md model that operates with for biomedical entities(chemicals,genes,diseases).

 # Result

 ## Result

-Example of table of result
+Example of a result table.

 | 0   | chronic obstructive pulmonary disease copd                                                                                                   | DISEASE |
 |-----|----------------------------------------------------------------------------------------------------------------------------------------------|---------|